HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/xrism/getting-started-xrism-xtend.md

 By the end of this tutorial, you will be able to:

+- Identify and download XRISM observations of an interesting source.
+- Prepare the XRISM-Xtend data for analysis.
+- Generate XRISM-Xtend data products:
+  - Images
+  - Exposure maps
-- Find...
+  - Light curves
--
+  - Spectra and supporting files
+- Perform a simple spectral analysis of a XRISM-Xtend spectrum

 ## Introduction

-XRISM is...
+The 'X-Ray Imaging and Spectroscopy Mission' (**XRISM**) is an X-ray telescope designed for high-energy-resolution spectroscopic observations of astrophysical sources, as well as wide-field X-ray imaging.

+XRISM, launched in 2023, is the result of a JAXA-NASA partnership (with involvement from ESA), and serves as nearly like-for-like replacement of the **Hitomi** telescope, which was lost shortly after its launch in 2016.

+There are two main XRISM instruments, **Xtend** and **Resolve**.
+In this tutorial, we will focus on **Xtend**, which is a wide-field CCD spectro-imaging instrument similar in concept to instruments included on many other X-ray telescopes (XMM's EPIC detectors, Chandra's ACIS, Swift's XRT, etc.) The other instrument, **Resolve**, has its own dedicated demonstration notebook.

+Our goal with this 'getting started' notebook is to give you the skills required to prepare XRISM-Xtend observations for scientific use and to generate data products tailored to your science goals.
+It can also serve as a template notebook to build your own analyses on top of.

+Other tutorials in this series will explore how to perform more complicated generation and analysis of XRISM-Xtend data, but here we will focus on making single aperture light curves and spectra for an object that can be semi-reasonably treated as a 'point' source.
+The supernova-remnant LMC N132D.

 ### Inputs

--
+- The name of the source of interest - in this case *LMC N132D*

 ### Outputs

--
+- Processed, cleaned, and calibrated XRISM-Xtend event lists.
+- XRISM-Xtend images, exposure maps, light curves, spectra, and supporting files.
+- Simple region files that define where light curves and spectra are extracted from.

 ### Runtime

-As of 1st December 2025, this notebook takes ~{N}m to run to completion on Fornax using the 'Default Astrophysics' image and the small server with 8GB RAM/ 2 cores.
+As of 3rd December 2025, this notebook takes ~{N}m to run to completion on Fornax using the 'Default Astrophysics' image and the small server with 8GB RAM/ 2 cores.

 ## Imports